About the Clothes Swap Event

 4. Clothing Swap begins once declared open by the Clothes Swap Host.
 The swap will take place after a brief welcome.

 5. Check-out your new-for-you clothing with the team.
-Your items will be weighed to see how many kilos of clothes we’ve successfully diverted from the waste streams.
+Your items will be statistically collected to see how successfully we have diverted from the waste streams.
 You’ll hopefully leave the swap with at least one item of clothing to love again.
 Know you’ve made a difference to reducing the local & global textile problem.

 Your Clothes Swap Host

-The clothes swap event is hosted by eco living educator and advocate Mardi from ReNewy Living.
+The clothes swap event is hosted by sustainability advocate Mardi from ReNewy Living.

 Preloved, and the gifting/ receiving clothing and fashion economy is what I value, and doing this by linking our community with each other for shared lifestyle sustainable practises is where I thrive!